 How to get to the Lemon Festival?

-There are two train station nearby, Menton Station is only 200 meters away from Bioves Gardens and the seafront where the parades will occur.
+By Train: There are two train stations nearby, Menton Station is only 200 meters away from Bioves Gardens and the seafront where the parades will occur.
 And Menton Garavan Station sits one kilometre away from the Italian Border and three kilometres from the festival.
 For European rail tickets please go here.

 How to get around the Lemon Festival?

 The city of Menton recommends using public transport as the best way to get to the festival and there will be free shuttle buses provided for visitors which run from the entrance of town to the festival.
 If you are staying in the city there is plenty of local transport to get you around.
 The town is also small enough that you can get around and explore on foot.